The Floyd Rose-Fernandes Connection

 無印のものもオーダーを受付けておりますが、新たな治具が必要となる場合がありますので納期及び料金は、機種によって異なりますのでご注文以前にご確認ください。 | ③ Regarding Left-Handed Guitars

-Items marked with ● are produced in batches, but they are not in continuous production, so depending on the model, stock may be unavailable.
+Items marked with ● are produced in batch runs but not continuously, so depending on the model, stock may be unavailable.
 In that case, a delivery time of approximately 3 to 4 months is required.
 Please note that the price will be 20% higher than the standard list price.
 Items marked with ▲ are not produced in batches but are accepted as custom orders.
-Lead times are approximately 3 to 4 months, but could be longer.
+The lead time is approximately 3 to 4 months but could be longer.
 A 20% surcharge will also be added to the base price.
 Items marked with × are not accepted for ordering.
-Items with no mark [left blank] are also accepted for ordering, but since new jigs/tools may be required, lead times and costs may vary depending on the model, so please confirm these details before placing your order. |
+Items with no mark [left blank] are also accepted for ordering, but since new jigs or tooling may be required, lead times and costs may vary depending on the model, so please confirm these details before placing your order. |

 1986 (Vol. 1) (Page 71 of catalog) | ① サウスポーギターについて